keep it golden girl blog

 2. Plan your attack.
 It must evoke both fear and laughter simultaneously.
 Group events such as birthdays or stealth home invasions are frequent venues.

 4. Coordinate with the target’s husband, kids, or whoever may be home during the attack.
-Especially Caroline’s because he shoots first.
+Especially Caroline’s, because he shoots first.

 5. Either drop all kid duties on your husband for a few hours or wait till they’re in bed.
+Never take them for a ride-along.

 6. Pick up available accomplices.